 In Google Workspace, multiple people can edit a single Doc or Sheet simultaneously with zero lag.
-There is never a "Read-Only" lock because someone else has the file open, and the "Version History" is a nice feature to have when tracking changes.
+There is never a read only lock because someone else has the file open, and the "Version History" is a nice feature to have when tracking changes.

 Microsoft’s admin ecosystem is notoriously complex, often requiring a dedicated IT professional to manage the various portals (Azure/Entra, SharePoint, Exchange, Intune).
 Google’s Admin Console is clean and centralized.
-Small-to-medium businesses often choose Google because a non-technical founder or operations manager can easily manage users, security, and devices.
+Smallto-medium businesses often choose Google because a non technical founder or operations manager can easily manage users, security, and devices.

 Google brings its search engine DNA to your business files.
 Finding a specific comment in a document or an old thread in an email is significantly faster in Workspace.
 Users often cite "Google Cloud Search" as a primary reason for staying, as it searches across Drive, Gmail, and Calendar with higher accuracy than Microsoft’s fragmented search.

-Microsoft's licensing can be a maze of "add-ons."
+Microsoft's licensing can be a maze of add-ons.
 For instance, advanced security or AI features (like Copilot) often require jumping to a significantly more expensive tier or paying a separate monthly fee.

 Below is a short comparison of the most popular business plans (prices reflect annual commitments per user/month in USD).